PalashM9/ISRO-JS/README.md

 ## Setup
 To run this project locally:
 1. Clone the repo.
-2. Run `npm install` to install dependencies.
+2. Run the index.html file.
-3. Use `npm start` to launch the application.

 ## Application